Karma and Effect

 Karma and Effect is the third studio album by South African rock band Seether.
 It was released on 24 May 2005 by Wind-up Records.
 It is the band's second and final album with guitarist Pat Callahan prior to his departure from the band in 2006.

 Upon release, the album debuted in the top 10 of numerous national music charts.
 The album's lead single "Remedy" held the top spot on the Billboard Mainstream Rock Tracks chart for a total of eight weeks.
 The second and third singles "Truth" and "The Gift", though not to the same extent, also found success on rock radio.
 Since its release, the album has sold upwards of 1 million units in the United States.
-It is certified platinum in the US and certified gold in Canada.
+It is certified platinum in the US and certified gold in both Canada and New Zealand.

 Recording and writing

 After the success of their 2002 debut album Disclaimer, lead singer Shaun Morgan began writing new material for a new studio album.
 Most of the songs that would feature on Karma and Effect were written over the course of 2004 prior to entering the studio.

 During the writing and recording process, the band experienced multiple setbacks.
 Morgan initially wanted to title the album Catering to Cowards, but this was vetoed by Wind-up Records.
 In addition, Wind-up asked that the cover art be changed and Morgan was asked not to swear on any of the recordings.
 Morgan stated that the album was "the culmination of a lot of anger and fear of the music industry and the people that happen to have power over our careers."

 "Remedy" was one of the first songs to be written in the studio.
 In a 2022 interview with American Songwriter, Morgan explained the song's origin: "I was in Los Angeles, and I would go to the producer’s house every day, and he had a studio in his garage.
 So he just handed me a guitar one day, and there was something about the guitar I just really loved playing, so I just started riffing and making stuff up.
 Then he said, 'Oh, that’s great, let’s run with that.'
 So we recorded the riff and he programmed drums to it, and then I came up with a verse, and we sort of built the song that way.
 I went back and we did the lyrics and vocals and that was the first single. [...]
 Wind-up was very adamant that we just go with the softer songs. [...]
 [W]hen 'Remedy' was chosen, there was a big fight, because the label didn't want us representing the heavier side of the band, so I was really happy we won that victory."In a 2013 Reddit AMA thread, Morgan stated that the lyrics to "Truth" were inspired by a "brutal dysfunctional relationship."
 He further commented that, for the song's music video, director Dean Karr was the first to propose casting mixed martial artist Tito Ortiz in the role of Uncle Sam.